-The Manage Monitors page lets you run an advanced search of all monitors so you can delete, mute, resolve, or edit service tags for selected monitors in bulk.
-You can also clone or fully edit any individual monitor in the search results.
+Use the Manage Monitors page to search, delete, mute, or resolve your monitors and edit monitor tags in bulk.
+You can also clone or edit individual monitors from the search results.

-To run a search, construct your query using the checkboxes on the left and/or the search bar along the top.
-When you check the boxes, the search bar updates with the equivalent query.
-Likewise, when you modify the search bar query (or write one from scratch), the checkboxes update to reflect the change.
-In any case, query results update in real-time as you edit the query; there’s no ‘Search’ button to click.
+To search your monitors, construct a query using the attribute checkboxes on the left and/or the search bar at the top.
+When you select attributes, the search bar updates with the equivalent query.
+Likewise, when you modify the search bar query (or write a new one), the attribute checkboxes update to reflect the change.
+In any case, query results update in real-time as you edit the query.
+Note: There is no search button to click.

 postgresql returns all monitors with